smchase/Moonboard-Guidebook/README.md

 An interactive guidebook for the Moonboard, making it easier to discover and research benchmarks.
 Improving upon the official Moonboard app in ways you didn't even know you needed.
 [Wondering what all this is about?](#faq)

-Note: This project is unofficial and unaffiliated with Moon Climbing.
+This project is unofficial and unaffiliated with Moon Climbing.

 ![Screenshot](screenshot.png)